-The Place: The first thing you may notice is that we meet in a modest building that is somewhat traditional.
-It is evenly lit with lights and windows, rather than dark with stage lights.
-We’re thankful to God for what He has provided and how it allows us to meet together to rejoice in the gospel of our Lord Jesus Christ.
+The Place: The first thing you may notice is that we meet in a modest building that is what some might call traditional.
+We have no debt, and we are thankful to God for what He has provided for us to meet together.

 The People: The second thing you may notice is that many nationalities are represented, and people from all walks of life.
 Some are widows being brought to church by other members of the congregation.
-Some are coming on their own because they’re the only Christian in their family.
+Some are coming on their own because they are the only Christian in their family.
 Some are young couples just starting out in life together.
 Some are families with small children, and others are families with older children.
 There are no other meetings conducted during the worship, so adults and children are together according to the biblical model.
-What you don’t see however, are the pasts that have been broken by sin, the weight of present burdens, or the hidden worries about the future.
-Nor do you see the stories of God’s deliverance, or the triumphs of those who have proven the sufficiency of God’s grace.
-These hidden things you’ll only begin to see as you get to know each person.
+What you do not see however, are the pasts that have been broken by sin, the weight of present burdens, or the hidden worries about the future.
+Nor do you see the stories of God’s deliverance, or the triumphs of those who have proven the sufficiency of God’s grace year after year.
+These hidden things you will only begin to see as you get to know each person.

-The Praise: The third thing you may notice is that the praise is not led by a band, but is congregational in nature.
-And since we’re exhorted to let the word of Christ dwell in us richly in our singing (Colossians 3:16), we stick to psalms and hymns that focus on scriptural themes and sound doctrine.
-You will discover that our worship is simple, joyful, and reverent.
-The aim is to cultivate a mind-driven worship environment, rather than an emotion-driven environment, since that’s the emphasis in Scripture.
-Many confuse a carnal emotional response with a spiritual experience, which is easy to do since we’re a fallen people.
+The Praise: The third thing you may notice is that the praise is not led by a band.
+It is deliberately congregational in nature.
+And since we’re exhorted to let the word of Christ dwell in us richly in our singing (Colossians 3:16), we stick to psalms and hymns that focus on Scriptural themes and sound doctrine.
+You will discover that our worship is joyful, reverent, and aims to reflect precise theology because God is truth, and truth is important to Him.
+The aim is to present truth so our hearts are moved by the truth, rather than using praise music which has structured with the purpose of manipulating human emotion.
 You will also observe that we use hymnals rather than screens since it helps many to follow the music, and is easier for children to join in since their height can make seeing a screen difficult.

 The Preaching: The fifth thing you may notice is the type of preaching.
 Since the Scripture is our sole authority for faith and practice, and is the divinely appointed means to change hearts and lives, it is Scripture which gets emphasis over personal stories and cultural events.
 Normally our pastor is going through a book of the Bible in an expository fashion, mining out the meaning within its context, drawing out relevant doctrinal issues, and making clear application that drives us from sin and towards Christ.
-God’s Word has a habit of not making us feel too great about ourselves, but points us to a great Saviour in whom sinners can rest.
+God’s Word has the power to expose our hypocrisy and lead us humbly to a great Saviour in whom sinners can rest.

 Generally our worship services last 90 minutes or so.
 However, we tend to linger for quite a while afterwards, so don’t be surprised if you get caught in conversation after the meeting is over.